Induced Native Phage Therapy (INPT)

-Did you know that your immune system should not be made solely responsible for killing the infections in your body?
-Phages—or viruses that do not infect human cells—are well-known entities whose sole purpose is to swarm host microbes and replicate themselves in order to attack and kill them.
-Using Induced Native Phage Therapy, we at the Biologix Center have discovered exactly how to access the bacteriophages (phages that attack bacteria), mycophages (phages that attack mold and fungi), and virophages (phages that attack other viruses) that already reside inside your body and induce them to eliminate, in most cases, all infectious microbes wreaking havoc there.
+Using Induced Native Phage Therapy, we at the Biologix Center have discovered exactly how to induce or activate the bacteriophages to completely eliminate their host bacteria.
+The same process appears to work with mycophages (phages that attack mold and fungi), and virophages (phages that attack other viruses) that already reside inside your body and induce them to eliminate, in most cases, all and only the targeted infectious microbe.

 Below, we have summarized just a few of the many facts that demonstrate the sheer power of phages and how we put them to work.
 If you’d like to learn more, please visit our blog!